Our BrewView on Unibroue’s 2016 Vintage Ale was originally published on October 23, 2016.

 STYLE: Unibroue-style holiday specialty dark ale.
 9% ABV.

-APPEARANCE: Very dark brown liquid.
-Light brown colored head that easily produces a voluminous 3-finger height head.
+APPEARANCE: Very dark brown liquid, almost black.
+A return to the slightly darker colored liquid.
+Light tan colored head that easily produces a voluminous 3-finger height head.
 Thick lacing on the sides of the glass during consumption.

 AROMA: Bready Unibroue yeast, rich dark malt, chocolate, holiday spices, black pepper.

-FLAVOR: This vintage (as we remember) was quite rich on the holiday spice factor.
-Bready Unibroue yeast, brown sugar, rich dark malt.
+FLAVOR: This vintage (as we remember) was even more rich on the holiday spice factor than the 2014 version.
+Bready Unibroue yeast, brown sugar, more assertive in rich dark malt.

 MOUTHFEEL: The richness of the liquid fills the entire mouth, there is a moderate level of carbonation, which Unibroue is well known for in their dark ales.
 The holiday spices linger quite a bit.

-IMPRESSION: This was one of the best vintage we had up to that date.
+IMPRESSION: What’s nice is that Master Brewer Jerry Vietz varies the recipe a little bit each year to keep things interesting.
 As always, we look forward to every November when Unibroue releases the Vintage Ale to the Trader Joe’s grocery store chain.
 This is a seasonal release, with limited quantities.
 It is extremely well priced (usually $5.99 for a 750ML bottle) so buy as many as you can, cellar some, and do yearly tastings.
 The flavors develop quite nicely as the years pass.